Regulations governing the EMI license in Lithuania

 7. 7.
 Governance and operational policies

-• Organisational structure, allocation of responsibilities, risk management, complaints handling, recordkeeping, internal reporting and audit arrangements where required.
+• Organizational structure, allocation of responsibilities, risk management, complaints handling, recordkeeping, internal reporting, and audit arrangements where required.

 Share Capital and Government Fees

-• Government Fees: The application fee for an EMI or PI licence in Lithuania is EUR 1,463.
+• Government Fees: The application fee for an EMI or PI license in Lithuania is EUR 1,463.
 The amount should be checked again before filing against the applicable Lithuanian fee schedule.

-• Capital adequacy: The capital position should support the business plan, projected costs, transaction volumes, operating risks and first years of implementation.
-In some projects, capital above the legal minimum may be advisable.
+• Capital adequacy: The capital position should support the business plan, projected costs, transaction volumes, operating risks, and the first year of implementation.
+In some projects, a capital above the legal minimum may be advisable.

 • Payment and settlement accounts: Used for payment flows connected to the services offered by the EMI.
-Depending on the model, this may include SEPA payments, card settlement, merchant payouts, remittance flows or other payment infrastructure arrangements.
+Depending on the model, this may include SEPA payments, card settlement, merchant payouts, remittance flows, or other payment

 Business premises requirements